rchaganti/DSCResources/README.md

 	- [cLoopBackCheck](https://github.com/rchaganti/DSCResources/tree/master/cWindowsOS/DSCResources/cLoopBackCheck) is used to enable or disable Loopback Check registry setting for web servers such as SharePoint Front End servers.
 This is a composite resource.
 	- c[DiskImage](https://github.com/rchaganti/DSCResources/tree/master/cWindowsOS/DSCResources/cDiskImage) is used to mount or dismount ISO images.
 - Microsoft Monitoring Agent ([cMMAgent](https://github.com/rchaganti/DSCResources/tree/master/cMMAgent))
+	- [cMMAgentInstall](https://github.com/rchaganti/DSCResources/tree/master/cMMAgent/DSCResources/cMMAgentInstall) is used to install Microsoft Monitoring Agent.
+	- [cMMAgentProxyName](https://github.com/rchaganti/DSCResources/tree/master/cMMAgent/DSCResources/cMMAgentProxyName) is used to add or remove the proxy URL for the Microsoft Monitoring Agent configuration.
+	- [cMMAgentProxyCredential](https://github.com/rchaganti/DSCResources/tree/master/cMMAgent/DSCResources/cMMAgentProxyCredential) is used to add, modify, or remove the credentials that need to be used to authenticate to a proxy configured using cMMAgentProxyName resource.
-	- [cMMAgentInstall](https://github.com/rchaganti/DSCResources/tree/master/cMMAgent/DSCResources/cMMAgentInstall) is used to install Microsoft Monitoring Agent for Azure Operational Insights.
+	- [cMMAgentOpInsights](https://github.com/rchaganti/DSCResources/tree/master/cMMAgent/DSCResources/cMMAgentOpInsights) is used to enable or disable Azure Operational Insights within the Microsoft Monitoring Agent.
+This can also be used to update the WorkspaceID and WorkspaceKey for connecting to Azure Operational Insights.